800-913-3416 [email protected]

 There are two ways to get Part D coverage: through a stand-alone Part D plan or through a Medicare Advantage plan that includes prescription drug coverage.

-Note: Neither Medigap plans nor the popular Medi-Share 65+ health sharing plan include prescription drug coverage.
+Note: Neither MediGap plans nor the popular Medi-Share 65+ health sharing plan include prescription drug coverage.
 If you need prescription drug insurance you will need to purchase a Part D plan.
 However, Medi-Share 65+ enrollees also have access to an excellent discount program for generic drugs.

 It is important to purchase a Part D plan as soon as you are eligible for Medicare and enroll in Part B to avoid late enrollment penalties.
 Late enrollment penalties can be costly and can add up over time.